*We are thrilled to promote the Finders Keepers Children's Consignment Sale! Having them as a sponsor has not affected our opinions in this blog.

 5. What great things can we look forward to for this sale?

-The spring sale is amazing!
+The fall sale is amazing!
 You can find shorts, shirts, and Florida attire, swimming gear, and more.
 The majority of our own children's wardrobes come from the sale!
 We also receive so many large items (beds, cribs, kitchens, bikes, furniture, swings, outdoor equipment) that we fill up over 13,000 square feet with large items alone.
 With such a large sale with 38,000 square feet of sale space, having a shopping game plan is key.
 We recommend starting with the large items and must haves first.
 Then working towards toys and shoes.
 Make your last stops at clothes, books, and games.
 With over five football fields of racks, there is plenty to go around and you can take your time looking through, finding the best quality items, and making sure they are the best size for your children.
 The last day of the sale is 50% day, so if the consignor has allowed a discount, the items are half off.

 We'll see you at the sale!
 We're avid Finders Keepers shoppers and can't wait to get our fall gear.
 Find more info about the sale and all the spring events around town at www.fun4firstcoastkids.com!